smithy-lang/smithy-python/designs/serialization.md

 `JSONShapeDeserializer` could be written that is constructed with JSON bytes and allows a caller to convert it to a shape.

-A `SerializeableShape` is a class that has a `deserialize` method that takes a `ShapeDeserializer` and calls the relevant methods needed to deserialize it.
+A `DeserializeableShape` is a class that has a `deserialize` method that takes a `ShapeDeserializer` and calls the relevant methods needed to deserialize it.
 All generated shapes will implement the `DeserializeableShape` interface, which will then be the method by which all deserialization is performed.